qojulia/QuantumOptics.jl-documentation/src/steadystate.md

 η = 0.5κ
 H = η*(destroy(b) + create(b))
 J = [sqrt(2κ)*destroy(b)]
-ρ_master = steadystate.master(H, J)
+tout, ρ_master = steadystate.master(H, J)
 ρ_eig = steadystate.eigenvector(H, J)
 println("n_master = ", real(expect(number(b), ρ_master[end])))
 println("n_eig = ", real(expect(number(b), ρ_eig)))
 nothing # hide
 ```

+Note, that [`steadystate.master`](@ref) returns a list of times and density matrices containing the initial time/state and the time/state when steady state is reached.
 Due to numerical errors the results are not exactly ``0.25``.
 Decreasing the value of `tol` below its default `1e-3` improves the accuracy for the time-evolution approach.

 ## [Functions](@id steadstate: Functions)